Dylankjy/TourisitX/README.md

 # TourisitX
+TourisitX is a NodeJS port of [Tourisit](https://github.com/Tokinoharu/Tourisit) which aims to serve as a platform for retrenched tour guides to find freelancing jobs and to promote local tourism.

+> **Why the name?**
-TourisitX is a NodeJS improvement over [Tourisit](https://github.com/Tokinoharu/Tourisit).
-Why the X at the end?
-No freaking clue, because tech companies find it cool and hip to use an X at the back of their newly improved app's name.
-Essentially, why not?
+> Why the X at the end?
+No freaking clue, because tech companies find it cool and funky to use an X at the back of their newly improved app's name.
+So why not?

 # License
 This repository is licensed under [AGPL-3.0](https://github.com/Tokinoharu/TourisitX/blob/main/LICENSE).